Luchador/Bens_Branch/README.md

 * Tinted glass does not become fully opaque
 * Laser obstacles stay fully bright even if a room's lights are destroyed
 * Moved the "Objective Completed/Failed" message down so it doesn't block the center of the screen
+* GoldenEye weapons reverted to their GoldenEye names
 * The game now reads text data from plaintext files instead of compressed files.
 You can find the text files in data/text and edit them easily.

 Bug fixes: